reidgs/TerraBot/README.md

 ### TerraBot Software Architecture ###

-An arduino communicates directly with these sensors and actuators and forwards that data to a raspberry pi.
+An arduino communicates directly with these sensors and actuators, converts this raw data into clean data, and then forwards that data to a raspberry pi.
-The raspberry pi, running ROS (Robot Operating System), receives the sensor data, cleans it, and makes it available for your AI agent in the formats above.
+The raspberry pi, running ROS (Robot Operating System), receives the sensor data and makes it available for your AI agent in the formats above.
 Additionally, it receives your agent's actuator commands as defined above and relays them back to the arduino.